Theen History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The name Theen reached English shores for the first time with the ancestors of the Theen family as they migrated following the Norman Conquest of 1066.
 The Theen family lived in Shropshire.
 The name, however, is a strange contraction of the phrase of the Inn, resulting from the fact that an early member of the family was the proprietor of such an establishment.
-"The name is derived from the mansion or inn at Stretton, in the county of Salop, (Shropshire) to which the freehold lands of the family, with various detached copyholds, were attached. " CITATION[CLOSE]
+"The name is derived from the mansion or inn at Stretton, in the county of Salop, (Shropshire) to which the freehold lands of the family, with various detached copyholds, were attached. "

 Early Origins of the Theen family